 Take yourself out of the situation.
 Yes, physically get yourself up and sit in a new spot.
 Give your eyes a different setting to look at.
 It’ll give you a boost of fresh inspiration and momentum to continue work.

 Do you ever feel like there just aren’t enough hours in the day to get your vision up and running?
 With so many things to get done, who has time for a break?
 Well, you do.

 Time and time again, studies have proven that stepping away from your desk will actually improve productivity.
-That can mean taking an unplugged lunch break, or a full-on weekend getaway to your neighboring state.
 Just make sure that the outdoors is somehow calculated into your break.
 Your mind needs that fresh oxygen.
 That’s the only way it can function properly – air!
 Breathe in the new sights around you, and during this time, completely forget about your business.
 Think about your dog, or listen in on your neighboring chatter.
 It doesn’t matter.
 Just open yourself up for new conversations, stimulations, and inspiration.
 You will more-than-likely discover that these times away from your desk are when you have your best ideas.

 3. Schedule a Routine Check-in With Yourself